To get started, view this short video:

 During the Event: Approach interactions with employers and alumni with care and professionalism.
 Turn off cell phones during a Trojan Talk and provide your full attention to the speaker.

 Take Notes: Employers will share details about their organization, any open positions, as well as their work culture.
-In addition, they should give you an idea of what you can expect from their recruiting process, the interview itself, and next steps.
+In addition, they will give you an idea of what you can expect from their recruiting process, the interview itself, and next steps.

 Ask Questions: At the end of the organization’s presentation, the employers will inevitably ask, “Any questions?”
 If you have a question, do not be shy!
 Chances are someone else is wondering the same thing you are.